Spring is near but the tax season is already there!

 How to get the Personal Taxes done for free in Canada?

 You can also go to a free tax clinic by the CRA should you have a modest income.
 The income threshold depends on your family’s income, standing at $35,000 for a single person.
 Maroof HS CPA Professional Corporation also runs a free tax clinic* with the help of different volunteers.
 You must meet the strict eligibility criteria.
-Please note that services provided at the tax clinic are handled by volunteers who are not employed by firm and also there is no tax advice or CPA service involved in the process.
+Please note that services provided at the tax clinic are handled by volunteers who are not employed by the firm and also there is no tax advice or CPA service involved in the process.

 When you should hire a tax professional